Ragdata/.dotfiles/README.md

 * **Reusable Code**
   * Vast library of functions you can use in your own projects
 * **"Themable"**
-  * `.dotfiles` includes a selection of prompts to choose from - none of which will soak up your available resources
+  * `.dotfiles` includes a selection of prompts to choose from - none of which will soak up your resources
 * **GUI Admin**
   * Thanks to the `dialog` project, menu-driven admin functionality is easily accessible from the command-line.
 * **... and more ...**